kimroen/advent-of-code/README.md

-This is my solutions for the 2016 Advent of Code.
+These are my solutions for the 2016 Advent of Code.

 http://adventofcode.com